Sammeeeeeeee/2omer/README.md

 ### Run manually

-1. Ensure you have Python amd git installed on your system.
+1. Ensure you have Python and git installed on your system.
 2. Install PyQt5 library using pip:
    ```
    pip install PyQt5